bshoshany/thread-pool/README.md

 * Positional argument(s): the source file(s) to compile.
 * `-h` or `--help`: Show the help message and exit.
 * `-a` or `--arch`: The target architecture (MSVC only).
 Must be one of `[amd64, arm64]`, default is `amd64`.
+* `-b` or `--clear-output`: Clear the output folder before compiling.
+If no source files are specified, just clear and exit.
+The outcome is always an empty output folder.
 * `-c` or `--compiler`: Which compiler to use.
 Must be one of `[cl, clang++, g++]`.
 The default is to determine it automatically based on the platform.
 * `-d` or `--define`: Macros to define.
 Use this argument multiple times to define more than one macro.
 Additional macros can be defined in `compile_cpp.yaml`.
+* `-e` or `--force`: Force recompilation even if the executable is up to date.
 * `-f` or `--flag`: Extra compiler flags to add.
 Use this argument multiple times to add more than one flag.
 Additional flags can be specified in `compile_cpp.yaml`.
+* `-g` or `--ignore-config`: Ignore the `compile_cpp.yaml` configuration file, if it exists.
 * `-i` or `--include`: The include folder to use.
 Use this argument multiple times to use more than one include folder.
 Additional include folders can be specified in `compile_cpp.yaml`.
 * `-l` or `--as-module`: Enable this flag to compile the file as a C&plus;&plus;20 module.
-* `-m` or `--module`: C&plus;&plus;20 module files to use if desired, in the format `module_name=module_file,dependent_files,...`.
+* `-m` or `--module`: C&plus;&plus;20 module files to use if desired, in the format `module_name=module_file,dependencies,...`.
 Use this argument multiple times to use more than one module.
 Additional modules can be specified in `compile_cpp.yaml`.
-The dependent files are only used to determine whether the module needs to be recompiled.
+The dependencies are only used to determine whether the module needs to be recompiled.
+* `-n` or `--deps`: Dependencies used to detect if recompilation is needed.
+If these files are modified, then the executable is recompiled even if the source files have not been modified.
+Use this argument multiple times to add more than one dependency.
+Additional dependencies can be specified in `compile_cpp.yaml`.
+Note that this is not used for C&plus;&plus;20 modules, which have their own dependencies, listed when using `-m`.
 * `-o` or `--output`: The output folder and/or executable name.
 End with `/` to create the folder if it doesn't already exist.
 If not specified, the folder defined in `compile_cpp.yaml` will be used.
-If the executable name is not specified, it will be determined automatically in the format `source_[module_]type-compiler-standard` where:
+If the executable name is not specified, it will be determined automatically in the format `{source}_[module_]{type}-{compiler}-{standard}` where:
     * `source` is the name of the first source file (without the extension).
-    * `module_`, if present, indicates that the file is a C&plus;&plus;20 module.
+    * `module_`, if present, indicates that the file is a C&plus;&plus;20 module (if `-l`/`--as-module` is enabled)
     * `type` is one of `[debug, release]`.
     * `compiler` is one of `[clang, gcc, msvc]`.
-    * `standard` is one of `[c++17, c++20, c++23]`.
+    * `standard` is one of `[cpp17, cpp20, cpp23]`.
-* `-p` or `--pass`: Pass command line arguments to the compiled program when running it, if `-r` is specified.
+* `-p` or `--pass`: Pass command line arguments to the compiled program when running it, if `-r`/`--run` is specified.
 Use this argument multiple times to pass more than one argument to the program.
 Additional arguments can be specified in `compile_cpp.yaml`.
 * `-r` or `--run`: Enable this flag to run the program after compiling it.
 * `-s` or `--std`: Which C&plus;&plus; standard to use.
 Must be one of `[c++17, c++20, c++23]`.
 The default is `c++23`.
 * `-t` or `--type`: Which mode to compile in.
 Must be one of `[debug, release]`.
 The default is `debug`.
 * `-u` or `--std-module`: Specify the path to the standard library module (C&plus;&plus;23 only).
 Taken from `compile_cpp.yaml` if not specified.
 Use `auto` to auto-detect or `disable` to explicitly disable.
 * `-v` or `--verbose`: Enable this flag to print the script's diagnostic messages.
+* `-x` or `--disable-exceptions`: If set to `true`, disables exceptions in the compiler flags.
+If set to `false`, exceptions will be enabled.
+If not specified, the setting will be taken from `compile_cpp.yaml`.
+* `-y` or `--try-all`: Test compilation using all possible combinations of compilers and C++ standards available in the system.
+Also runs each compiled program if `-r`/`--run` is specified.
+All other arguments are passed to all compilation attempts.
+Cannot be used together with `-c`/`--compiler` or `-s`/`--std`.

 The `compile_cpp.yaml` file includes the following fields:

 * `defines`: A list of macros to define when compiling the source files.
+* `deps`: A list of dependencies, such as header files or libraries.
+All source files compiled using this script will be recompiled if any of these files change.
+* `disable_exceptions`: Whether to disable exceptions in the compiler flags.
+Defaults to `false` if not specified.
 * `flags`: A map of flags to pass to each compiler.
 The compiler should be one of `[cl, clang++, g++]`.
 The flags should be a list of strings.
 * `includes`: A list of include folders.
-* `modules`: A map of C&plus;&plus;20 modules in the format `module_name: [module_path, dependent files, ...]`.
+* `modules`: A map of C&plus;&plus;20 modules in the format `module_name: [module_path, dependencies, ...]`.
 Will only be used in C&plus;&plus;20 or C&plus;&plus;23 mode.
-The dependent files are only used to determine whether the module needs to be recompiled.
+The dependencies are only used to determine whether the module needs to be recompiled.
 * `output`: The output folder for the compiled files.
 * `pass_args`: A list of arguments to pass to the program if running it after compilation.
 * `std_module`: A map of paths to the standard library modules for each OS and compiler combination (C&plus;&plus;23 only).
 The OS should be one of `[Windows, Linux, Darwin]`.
-Use `Automatic` to determine the path automatically if possible.
+Use `auto` to determine the path automatically if possible.

 Please see the `compile_cpp.yaml` file in the GitHub repository for an example of how to use it.

-### Other included tools

-The `scripts` folder of [the GitHub repository](https://github.com/bshoshany/thread-pool) contains two other Python scripts that are used in the development of the library:

-* `test_all.py` performs the [automated tests](#automated-tests) in C&plus;&plus;17, C&plus;&plus;20, and C&plus;&plus;23 modes, using all compilers available in the system (Clang, GCC, and/or MSVC).
-Since there are so many tests, the test script does not perform the benchmarks, as that would take too long.
-Pass the optional argument `--compile-only` to only check that the program compiles successfully with all compilers, without running it.
-* `clear_folder.py` is used to clean up output and temporary folders.
-It will create the folder if it does not already exist, so the outcome is always an empty folder.
+By default, the script prints colored output using ANSI escape codes for better readability.
+This can be disabled by setting the `NO_COLOR` environment variable.

+### Visual Studio Code tasks

-In addition, for Visual Studio Code users, the GitHub repository includes three `.vscode` folders:
+For Visual Studio Code users, the GitHub repository includes three `.vscode` folders:

 * `.vscode-windows`, to be used in Windows with Clang, GCC, and MSVC.
 * `.vscode-linux`, to be used in Linux with Clang and GCC.
 * `.vscode-macos`, to be used in macOS with LLVM Clang (not Apple Clang).

-Each folder contains appropriate `c_cpp_properties.json`, `launch.json`, and `tasks.json` files that utilize the included Python scripts.
+Each folder contains appropriate `c_cpp_properties.json`, `launch.json`, and `tasks.json` files that utilize the included Python script [`compile_cpp.py`](#the-compile_cpppy-script).
 Users are welcome to use these files in their own projects, but they may require some modifications to work on specific systems.

 ## About the project